mkicherer/libcoapy/README.md

 Status
 ------

-This project is still in early development.
-Several functions of the libcoap library are not yet available and existing high-level libcoapy APIs might change in the future.
+The llapi module provides a complete interface for the current version of the libcoap library.
+The high-level API of libcoapy is still missing some parts and might change in the future.

 Portability